Procaseycash/lib-usage/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

+Contains usage of library i developed for angular... currently larang-paginator and angular-table-searcher

 You can download for angular 4 and 5 from release note. all v4 are angular 4 and v5 for angular 5

 ## Development server